sebkolind/volcano/README.md

 `plugin('google-analytics');`

 The `plugin()` function takes two arguments.
 First is the name.
 Second argument is passed to the plugin root function, like: `googleAnalytics($id)`.
 The second argument is used to pass options to your plugin.
 This could be a single value, like in this case, an id, or an array of options. `$options` is default to `false`, and is not needed if your plugin doesn't need it.

-Use `fb-page-plugin` and `google-analytics` as guidelines on how to write a plugin in Volcano.
-A more detailed guide will be written soon.
-Feel free to take contact if you need help.
-Also - if you don't need the plugins, you can delete them.

 Your plugin can have `.css` and `.js` files, and will automatically be added to the front-end.
 Read the section "CSS & JS" for more information.